-Thousands of people flocked to South Tyneside to make the borough's festive celebrations a massive Christmas hit.
+Thousands flock to South Tyneside to make festive celebrations a Christmas hit

 Over 17,000 people turned out to enjoy a packed Christmas Wonderland programme of events and activities - with many more expected to have enjoyed the stunning array of illuminations, including the eye-catching display at St Hilda's Church.